JayMad18/HealthyHome/README.md

 	The development branch will be merged with the Master branch after carefull consideration of the most useful contributions to be added.

+	Please feel free to email or contact me about any questions so that you may better understand what is going on!
+	Personal number:229-230-0531
+	Dev email: javariousdev@gmail.com
+	facebook: sarutobi madison